rpm-software-management/tito/README.md

  - Tag new releases with incremented RPM version or release.
  - Auto-generate spec file changelog based on git history since last tag.
- - Create reliable tar.gz's with consistent checksums from any tag.
+ - Create reliable tar.gz files with consistent checksums from any tag.
  - Build source and binary rpms off any tag.
  - Build source and binary "test" rpms off most recently committed code.
- - Build multiple source rpms with appropriate disttag's for submission to the Koji build system
+ - Build multiple source rpms with appropriate disttags for submission to the Koji build system
  - Build rpms via the "mock" tool.
  - On a per-branch basis in git: